This essay appears in the Hell World book available now.

-Here are some of the things I have been addicted to in my life, or at least abused pretty significantly for a while: Cigarettes, cocaine, alcohol, exercise, food, laxatives, gambling, sex and love, sleeping pills, social media, and I forget what else but that’s a pretty decent catalogue of shit I think.
+Here are some of the things I have been addicted to in my life or at least abused pretty significantly for a while: cigarettes, cocaine, alcohol, exercise, food, laxatives, gambling, sex and love, sleeping pills, social media, and I forget what else but that’s a pretty decent catalog of shit I think.
 You would not be laughed out of a meeting with that resume I don’t think.
 Sometimes I just stopped wanting to do one of them or sometimes one of them replaced the other and I didn’t need it anymore because now I had the new thing to focus on.
 A new addiction is like a new relationship in that it’s thrilling at first but then you both start to get sick of each other and so something has to change.

 My therapist printed out a quote for me once that was something like “Change happens when the pain of staying the same is greater than the pain of change,” and I always liked that but I just looked it up right now to double check what the quote was and I guess it was Tony Robbins that said that shit and he’s a big fucking phony so now I don’t know who to trust.

 One thing I have never been addicted to is heroin or opioids of any kind.
-I tried heroin once at a gross heroin house in my twenties because I was in a band and that is what gross band guys do in their twenties and also there was a woman there at that particular party who used to date Kurt Cobain now that that I’m thinking of it and she wrote some songs about him which were good and sad.
+I tried heroin once at a gross heroin house in my twenties because I was in a band and that is what gross band guys do in their twenties and also there was a woman there at that particular party who used to date Kurt Cobain now that I’m thinking of it and she wrote some songs about him which were good and sad.
 I think maybe she also dated Elliott Smith and I have to be honest both of those things are exceptionally cool to me.
-I don’t think the gross heroin house heroin worked on me that time, due to I only snorted a little, but the point is I never wanted to get addicted to that sort of thing or even fuck around with it just in case.
+I don’t think the gross heroin house heroin worked on me that time due to I only snorted a little but the point is I never wanted to get addicted to that sort of thing or even fuck around with it just in case.
 We had a lot of Oxy in our house for a couple years after Michelle had surgery and I never even opened the bottle once to look at them because you just know once you do it’s going to be a whole fucking thing.
-We don’t have them here anymore don’t come and rob my house please, they’re in the toilet somewhere, wherever the toilet brings things.
+We don’t have them here anymore don’t come and rob my house please they’re in the toilet somewhere wherever the toilet brings things.

 Someone did some weird sexual shit to me when I was a teenager.
-It was at Disney World which is pretty funny, but I’m not going to talk about it right now because I have to ask my friends who were there with me and who were also on the football team what I said about it back then as they would know better than me because I am awful at remembering things which I may have mentioned earlier.
+It was at Disney World which is pretty funny but I’m not going to talk about it right now because I have to ask my friends who were there with me and who were also on the football team what I said about it back then as they would know better than me because I am awful at remembering things which I may have mentioned earlier.

-I guess the only things I am addicted to right now are cigarettes and alcohol and social media, which is pretty good all things considered.
+I guess the only things I am addicted to right now are cigarettes and alcohol and social media which is pretty good all things considered.
 Weirdly I was never anything even remotely approaching an alcoholic until about three years ago now I guess when some bad things happened and some other bad things I did came back to haunt me and I wanted to die most days off of all of that.
 Drinking is a really good way of making yourself not want to die in the moment but also sort of a bad coping strategy I’m told by people who would know about that sort of thing.
 People who wanted to die for a long time then didn’t anymore.

 There’s a Morrissey lyric I think about a lot but not as much lately because I had to stop thinking about Morrissey as much as I normally might have due to all of the racism he was doing.
 But here’s how it goes: “When I’m lying in my bed, I think about life and I think about death.
 And neither one particularly appeals to me.”

 I don’t want to die anymore just to be clear.
 I don’t want my best friend to die.
 I don’t want anyone to die really except for people like the Sacklers.
-I don’t particularly care what all happens to them.
+I don’t particularly care what happens to them.